-

 5. Back to Zigbee2MQTT dashboard, I went to Settings > External converters, entered the name of the converter, clicked "Submit" and restarted Zigbee2MQTT.
 The result is as follow.

-6. I added a climate platform to my configuration.yaml following this documentation (see file climate_platform.yaml for more details.) and restarted HA.
+6. I added a climate platform to my configuration.yaml following this documentation (see file climate_platform.yaml for more details.) and restarted Home Assistant.

-7. In the meantime, I wrote a simple program that retrieves the air conditioner status every 2 seconds, compares it to a previous known status and if different, sends it to HA in a JSON format.
-Also, this program send setting commands to the air conditioner according to what have been received from HA (see file my_puny_program.ino for details).
+7. In the meantime, I wrote a simple program that retrieves the air conditioner’s status every 2 seconds, compares it to the previously known status, and if different, sends the new status to Home Assistant in a JSON format.
+Additionally, this program sends setting commands to the air conditioner based on what it receives from Home Assistant (see file my_puny_program.ino for details).

 8. Finally I added a "Thermostat card" in Lovelace and set the "Entity" to the climate entity I created.

-I played a lot with this "Thermostat card", also played a lot with the infrared remote control and so far everything works perfectly, everything is in perfect sync.
+I played a lot with this "Thermostat card", also played a lot with the infrared remote control and so far, everything works flawlessly, everything is in perfect sync.
 Only problem is how the material solution looks like for the moment...

 -